The Magical Healer: Bone Broth

 What Is Bone Broth?

 Bone broth is a liquid that contains brewed bones and connective tissue and has a gelatinous texture.
-Since the broth brews bones & connective tissue, it is rich in natural compounds from cartilage.
+Since the broth brews bones & connective tissue, it may be rich in natural compounds from cartilage.

 What Are These Magical Benefits?